A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Preliminaries and Problem Statement

 In some physical systems, such as cooperative unmanned aerial vehicles and multi-manipulator systems, the exact processing dynamics is difficult or even impossible to know due to imprecise system parameters and structures.
 This likely gives rise to the inaccuracy in $f(\cdot)$, $g(\cdot)$ and $h_i(\cdot)$ with the system model errors being bounded by positive definite matrices \cite{xiong2012robust,xiao2016tracking}.
 Under such situations, taking $f(\cdot)$ for example, it is more feasibly described by

 where $\hat{f}(\cdot)$ is the known nominal system function, $\Delta f_{k,i} x_{k,i}$ is the structured uncertain term with $\Delta f_{k,i} = E_{1,k,i} \Delta_{1,k,i} $, in which $E_{1,k,i}$ is a known matrix and $\|\Delta_{1,k,i}\|_2 \leq 1$, representing the structure and amplitude of the uncertainty, respectively.
-In the following, $E_{1,k,i}$ will play an important role in restraining system perturbation and ensuring the estimation performance.
-It is worth mentioning that only the coefficient $\Delta f_{k,i}$ is assumed to be bounded.
-Therefore, although such a model cannot characterize all uncertain nonlinear systems, it still can describe a large number of physical plants, such as Lur'e systems and all those satisfying the Lipschitz condition.
+In the following, $E_{1,k,i}$ plays a key role in restraining system perturbation and ensuring estimation performance.
+Although such a model cannot characterize all uncertain nonlinear systems, it can describe a large number of physical plants, such as Lur'e systems and all those satisfying the Lipschitz condition.

 In this paper, the developed method for dealing with the nonlinearity and uncertainty of $f(\cdot)$ can be directly extended for $g(\cdot)$ and $h_i(\cdot)$.
 Hence, for simplicity, $g(x_{k,i})$ and $h_i(x_{k,i})$ are assumed to be $G x_{k,i}$ and $H_{i} x_{k,i}$, respectively, with known matrices $G$ and $H_{i}$.
 On the basis of the above discussion, the system dynamics is modified to be